typst/templates/charged-ieee/lib.typ

-// Workaround for the lack of an `std` scope.
-#let std-bibliography = bibliography

 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the IEEE.
 #let ieee(